techcloud0/bankid-app-activation-spi/README.md

 Controlling OTP mechanisms is the bank's RA responsibility.
 Vipps does not access the BankID ODS system.

-If the bank open it's RA for calls from Vipps, then end users may activate and connect BankID APP to their Netcentric BankID with no manual interaction from the bank.
+If the bank opens it's RA for calls from Vipps, then end users may activate and connect BankID APP to their Netcentric BankID with no manual interaction from the bank.

 ### Vipps using RA